 - Tip: if you are using drops and your baby’s eyes are closed, the easiest thing to do is to target the inside corner of your baby’s eye.
 This way, when he opens his eyes, the medicine will go inside.

-It’s important to note that although getting pinkeye from allergies or chemical irritants is not contagious, bacterial and viral pinkeye are very contagious – they can be easily transmitted by coughing, sneezing, and hand-eye contact.
+It’s important to note that, although getting pinkeye from allergies or chemical irritants is not contagious, bacterial and viral pinkeye are very contagious –they can be easily transmitted by coughing, sneezing, and by hand-eye contact.

 If you want to prevent pinkeye infection, here are a few of steps you can take: